 To inform the development of the National Source Tracking System, the NRC established an Interagency Coordinating Committee to provide guidance regarding interagency issues associated with the development, coordination, and implementation of the system and to prevent licensees from receiving similar requests from more than one agency.
 The Committee consists of representatives from various Federal Agencies with an interest in source security and a representative from the Agreement States.
 The views of the Committee were included in the development of the requirements for the National Source Tracking System and this rulemaking.
 NRC will be the database manager of the National Source Tracking System, however, the other agencies may become users of the system and have limited access.
-DOE will have greater access as they will be responsible for entering data on sources for DOE facilities.
+DOE will have greater access as they will be responsible for entering data on sources entering or exiting the DOE complex.

 Development of the National Source Tracking System is a two-part activity that includes both a rulemaking and an information technology development component.
 When completely operational, the National Source Tracking System will be a web-based system that will allow licensees to meet the proposed reporting requirements on-line.
-The system will contain information on NRC licensees, Agreement State licensees, and DOE facilities.
+The system will contain information on NRC licensees, Agreement State licensees, and the DOE complex as appropriate.